shengyanli1982/llmproxy/README.md

 2. **Performance Optimization**:

     - Fine-tune timeout configurations based on specific LLM provider response characteristics
-    - Enable `stream_mode: true` for efficient streaming of LLM responses
+    - Enable `stream: true` for efficient streaming of LLM responses
     - Implement appropriate rate limits to protect both proxy infrastructure and upstream services

 3. **Reliability Enhancement**:
     - Enable intelligent retry mechanisms for idempotent requests
     - Implement weighted load balancing to prioritize more reliable or higher-capacity providers
     - Configure multiple upstreams in each group for redundancy and failover capabilities
+    - Deploy circuit breakers with appropriate thresholds to quickly isolate failing services
+    - Set reasonable circuit breaker cooldown periods based on upstream recovery patterns
+    - Monitor circuit breaker metrics to identify recurring upstream stability issues

 For a comprehensive configuration reference detailing all available options, refer to the `config.default.yaml` file included with LLMProxy.